OPS-E2E-PPE/VBA-Docs/api/Access.CheckBox.HideDuplicates.md

 keywords: vbaac10.chm10708
 f1_keywords:
 - vbaac10.chm10708
-ms.prod: access
 api_name:
 - Access.CheckBox.HideDuplicates
 ms.assetid: 60f024b3-113f-4509-6556-cc51ad656c85
 ms.date: 02/21/2019
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # CheckBox.HideDuplicates property (Access)

-You can use the **HideDuplicates** property to hide a control on a report when its value is the same as in the preceding record.
+Use the **HideDuplicates** property to hide a control on a report when its value is the same as in the preceding record.
 Read/write **Boolean**.

 ## Syntax